cyberang3l/blackjack/README.md

    sam: CA, H9 (Total: 20)
 ```

 Batch autoplay.
 Call the program with the `--batch` option and provide the number of rounds that you want to play.
-In the following example 10 rounds are played.
+In the following example 10 rounds are played:
 ```ruby
 $ python3 blackjack.py --batch 10
 Played 10 rounds